 What caused you to come up with a song like Why Don’t We Do It In The Road?

-McCartney was taken by surprised.
+McCartney was taken by surprise.
 He laughed, clearly taken off-guard, and said:

 In all the interviews I’ve done, that’s the first time I’ve been asked that question.